ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 For NFS only storage, you must select at least one unit of 2 IOPS/GB or higher.
 {: requirement}

+## Fast provisioning of virtual machines
+{: #tenant-plan-deploy-fast-provisioning}

+For VDC orders, you can enable fast provisioning for any VDC created within the resource pool.

+Fast provisioning saves time by using linked clones for VM provisioning.
+If not enabled, all provisioning operations use full clones.
+When fast provisioning is enabled, VM deployment time that uses Director catalog images can be 10 times faster or more.

+In-place consolidation of a fast-provisioned VM is not supported.
+As the number of linked clones grow, VM execution performance can be impacted.
+{: important}

+When you create your VDC and it is in **Available** status, you can enable or disable fast provisioning from the **Summary** tab on the VDC details page.

 ## Network settings
 {: #tenant-plan-deploy-network}

-You can select public-only or private-only access for your management and workload connectivity.
+For Cloud Director sites, you can select from public and private options for management and workload connectivity.

+### Management connectivity
+{: #tenant-plan-deploy-network-mgmt}

 Management connectivity determines how you connect to the VMware Cloud Director UI or API and the Veeam® Backup and Replication service.
-You can access the management interfaces only from a source in the {{site.data.keyword.cloud_notm}} network by using the {{site.data.keyword.cloud_notm}} virtual private network (VPN) or through Direct Link connections.
+You can access the management interfaces only from a source in the {{site.data.keyword.cloud_notm}} network.
 For private-only management network settings, you can create an ingress allowlist to allow connections from source subnets.

+Select either public-only or private-only management connectivity.

+### Workload connectivity
+{: #tenant-plan-deploy-network-wkload}

 Workload connectivity determines how you connect to your {{site.data.keyword.vcf-aas}} virtual machines (VMs) and vApps.
+Select either public and private or private-only workload connectivity.

 When you select private-only workload connectivity for your Cloud Director site, all VDCs deployed in that site are private-only workloads.
 These VDCs do not have an incoming or outgoing connectivity path to the public internet and can access {{site.data.keyword.cloud_notm}} Services only over the private {{site.data.keyword.IBM_notm}} network.

 You can connect VDCs to {{site.data.keyword.tg_full_notm}} to enable the workloads to securely connect to other workloads outside of the private network or are alternatively sandboxed in the VDC.
 For more information, see [Using Transit Gateway to interconnect {{site.data.keyword.vcf-aas}} with IBM Cloud services](/docs/vmware-service?topic=vmware-service-tgw-adding-connections).

-## Services for {{site.data.keyword.vcf-aas}}
-{: #tenant-plan-deploy-services}

-The following add-on services are optionally available for {{site.data.keyword.vcf-aas}} Cloud Director site instances.

-### Veeam Backup and Replication
-{: #tenant-plan-deploy-services-veeam}

-For single-tenant instances, the Veeam Backup and Replication service is included by default with your Cloud Director site instance order.
-You can optionally remove the service before you create your instance.
-Service charges are incurred only if you choose to include the service in your order.
-You can add or remove the service later as required.

-For multitenant instances, the Veeam Backup and Replication service is deployed on the Cloud Director site to provide VDCs with data recovery.
-If you want to use the service, you must install it after you provision VDC.
-Service charges are incurred only if you choose to install the service.

-### VMware Cloud Director Availability
-{: #tenant-plan-deploy-services-vcda}

-The VMware Cloud Director Availability (VCDA) service is optionally included at no charge with your single-tenant Cloud Director site instance order.
-You can remove the service before you create your instance.
-You can add or remove the service later as required.

-The VCDA service is included as a default option in {{site.data.keyword.vcf-aas}} multitenant VDCs.

-Use enterprise-level VCDA to migrate VMs and vAPPS over a secure public internet connection.

-## Fast provisioning of virtual machines
-{: #tenant-plan-deploy-fast-provisioning}

-Fast provisioning saves time by using linked clones for VM provisioning.
-You can enable fast provisioning for any VDC created within the resource pool.
-If not enabled, all provisioning operations use full clones.
-When fast provisioning is enabled, VM deployment time that uses Director catalog images can be 10 times faster or more.

-In-place consolidation of a fast-provisioned VM is not supported.
-As the number of linked clones grow, VM execution performance can be impacted.
-{: important}

-You can enable fast provisioning during your instance order and from the **Data center details** page when the VDC is in **Available** status.

 ## Network edge type
 {: #tenant-plan-deploy-edge}